News Praise Retreats Work With Us Book Resources Blog Contact Free Guide to EPIC Date Night Login

 If you want to feel rich, you’re better off lining up your values with the way you save and spend money.
 To do this, try following these two basic guidelines.

-Guideline 1: Save by cutting back on the things that have little to do with your values.
+Guideline 1: Save by cutting back on the things that have a minimal impact on supporting your values.
 This might be all those impulse buys at Costco or the new clothes that you don’t really need or those expensive happy hours out with colleagues.

 Guideline 2: Spend more on the things that bring you joy.
 If you value health, spend more on the monthly massage or acupuncture treatment.
 If you love cooking together, spend more on cooking classes, recipe books, or grocery shopping.
-By spending more on the things you love and value, you begin feeling richer.
+Spending more on the things you love and value, less on the things you don't, is perhaps the most powerful way to begin feeling richer.

 Want to go deeper?
 Check out the Ramit Sethi's I Will Teach You to Be Rich.
-It’s a book that explores this strange psychological phenomenon around money and values in greater depth.
+It’s a book that explores the feeling rich mindset in much greater depth.

 Want more of these life tools delivered to your inbox?